NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Documentation/Price_Perception_Behavioral_Logic.md

 ## Why It Matters

-This is not just a simple numerical delta — it’s a **behavioral insight metric**.
+Price perception difference (PPD) is a **behavioral insight metric**, vs a simple numerical delta.
 PPD reflects how aligned or misaligned consumers are in their value interpretation of a product’s price at the unit level.

-- A **positive PPD** means the consumer *thought it would cost more* than it did — a potential trust or brand premium signal.
+- A **positive PPD** means the consumer *thought it would cost more* than it did, a potential trust or brand premium signal.
-- A **negative PPD** means the consumer *thought it would cost less* — signaling possible sticker shock, dissatisfaction, or elasticity risk.
+- A **negative PPD** means the consumer *thought it would cost less* signaling possible sticker shock, dissatisfaction, or elasticity risk.

 ---